Cuba - The Perola Yacht

 The Perola Yacht

 The Perola is a classic 75-foot luxury yacht with highly polished hardwood floors and teak paneling.
-The Perola is an especially stable ocean-going yacht.
+It is an especially stable ocean-going yacht.
 Although the boat may be older, it's been meticulously maintained to ensure top-notch performance.
-The Perola's overall capacity is for six anglers and four crew members.
+The Perola accommodates six anglers and four crew members.

 Five Air-Conditioned Cabins

-Below deck, there are five very comfortable air-conditioned cabins with an ample amount of storage space.
-There is one double-occupancy berth and four single cabins.
-Two of the cabins have their own bathroom.
-There are a total of four bathrooms onboard and good showers with plenty of hot water.
+Below deck are five very comfortable, air-conditioned cabins: four single cabins and one double-occupancy berth, all with ample storage space.
+Two of the cabins have their own bathrooms.
+There are a total of four bathrooms onboard, each equipped with good showers and plenty of hot water.

 Air-Conditioned Salon Area